Skip to Main Content

 Is deviation from the specific wording in the Screening Tools allowable as part of translation?

-If a child/youth, or the person responding on their behalf, responds “Yes” to question 6, 7, or 9, in the Youth Screening Tool, they meet criteria to access specialty mental health services per BHIN 21-073.
-In these cases, the appropriate delivery system for clinical assessment (i.e., the Mental Health Plans (MHP)) has already been determined and, therefore, the remainder of the screening is not required.
-To minimize burden on the individual, the screener must conclude the screening and refer the individual to the MHP for clinical assessment and must not ask the remaining screening questions.
+If a child/youth, or the person responding on their behalf, responds “Yes" to question 6, 7, or 9, in the Youth Screening Tool, they meet criteria to access specialty mental health services per APL 22-006 and BHIN 21-073, or subsequent updates.
+In these cases, the appropriate delivery system for clinical assessment (i.e., the Behavioral Health Plans (BHP)) has already been determined and, therefore, the remainder of the screening is not required.
+To minimize burden on the individual, the screener must conclude the screening and refer the individual to the BHP for clinical assessment and must not ask the remaining screening questions.

-(Added July 2023) How should MHPs claim for activities completed as part of Screening and Transition of Care Tools?
+How should Behavioral Health Plans (BHPs) claim for activities completed as part of Screening and Transition of Care Tools?

 For reimbursements under MH MAA, Activity 4: Medi-Cal Outreach (MH-MAA Implementation Plan, p.
 8) is appropriate to claim for screening and referrals by non-licensed staff, whereas Activity 16: Case Management of Non-Open Cases (p.
 14) is appropriate to claim when the screening and referral coordination is performed by Skilled Professional Medical Personnel.